timkanke/scutes/docs/DevelopmentEnvironment.md

 pyenv install 3.11
 ```

-This should download and install the latest version of Python 3.11.
+This should download and install that version of Python.

 ## Installation for development